git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ## Group buttons

 The group buttons select the tracks in the current page of the track bank.
+Selecting an already selected group (folder) track toggles its' expanded state.
 They can be used with the following button combinations:

 * **REC** - Toggle rec arm of the track
 * **SOLO** - Toggle solo of the track